Shelnutt2/crunch/README.md

 The long term goal is to implement a daemon plugin which will implement consolidation in the background independent of the mysql server.
 See #44.

+Consolidation can also be manually forced by running `OPTIMIZE TABLE tbl_name`

 ## System and Table Variables

 Below are a list of server and table configuration variables.